aa2g/AA2Unlimited/README.md

 # DOWNLOAD THE LATEST RELEASE IN THE [Releases](https://github.com/aa2g/AA2Unlimited/releases) TAB
-Please read this [detailed guide](https://github.com/aa2g/AA2Unlimited/wiki/Index) on how to install, update and use AAUnlimited!
+Please read this [guide](https://github.com/aa2g/AA2Unlimited/wiki/) on how to install, update and use AAUnlimited!
+It includes a [FAQ](https://github.com/aa2g/AA2Unlimited/wiki#faq)!

 # AA2Unlimited